-- Limitations on that 20% are imposed as the full amount a taxpayer files increases from $315,000 to $415,000 for joint-filing Americans; and from $157,000 to $207,500 for single filers.
+- In general, taxpayers who invest in real estate through REITs have the opportunity to claim up to a 20% deduction on income generated through those investments as qualified REIT dividends, due to REITs’ classification as pass-through entities.
+Limitations on that 20% deduction are imposed as the total amount of taxable income a taxpayer files increases from $315,000 to $415,000 for joint-filing Americans; and from $157,000 to $207,500 for single filers.

 Tax Benefits Provided for Pass-Through Businesses — Including REITs

 There are, however, further limitations on how much of the tax deduction investors can take, based on the overall amount of income they report.
-Middle-class REIT investors are one of the groups receiving the largest opportunity for new tax deductions of any group addressed in the law:
+Middle-class REIT investors are one of the groups receiving the largest potential opportunity for new tax deductions of any group addressed in the law: